jimmygizmo/AnsibleMyEC2/README.md

 Now at this point your Pyenv Virtual Environment will be automatically activated any time your shell session or the executing context is "inside" the project, anywhere underneath the parent .python-version file.
 See how that works?
 Absolutely elegant, isn't it.
 Pyenv is so great.
 (This is not a paid endorsement lol!
 It is open source!)

-You just you just type "python" and you get the correct Python.
+You just type "python" and you get the correct Python!

-You just type "pip" and you get the right Pip.
+You just type "pip" and you get the right Pip!

-No need to over-complicate things with stuff like "pip3" or "python3".
-Those days are past us IMHO.
+(No need to over-complicate things with stuff like "pip3" or "python3".
+Those days are past us IMHO.)

     pip install --upgrade pip